isabella232/scope-services/tutorial-console-logger.rst

 Get all windows
 ---------------

 The service interfaces are build around messages.
 A message can either be an event, a command, a response to a command, or an error.
-A command is sent from the host to the client, the others the other way around.
+A command is sent from the client to the host, the others the other way around.
 All messages for the ``window-manager`` are specified `here`_.

 A command is exposed in the framework as ``window.services[<service name>].request<command name>(tag, message)``.